qppd/Smart-Cabinet/README.md

 ### ⚖️ **License Terms**

 **✅ Permissions:**
-- ✅ **Commercial Use**: Build and sell systems based on this design
 - ✅ **Modification**: Customize and extend functionality
 - ✅ **Distribution**: Share modified versions with others
 - ✅ **Private Use**: Use for personal projects and learning